Qwendu/SC/HonourForever/Mining/Asteroid/OperationGuide.md

 ~5k Mass/ 40% or multiple high percentage ones -> Call Mole

+Write down the three distances (CRU, MIC, ARC) to the following doc

 ## Prospector miners (Encouraged for those who have faith in their mining ability)
 After confirmation of Asteroid Miner who takes the Asteroid to refinery pays the findersreward to the Scanner Miners are responsible for their miningability, the transport of the goods and the refinement process